cncoulter/cncoulter.github.io/_posts/2021-06-25-Disability-Rights-Accessibility-Laws-Regionally.md

 > The objectives of this Convention are to prevent and eliminate all forms of discrimination against persons with disabilities and to promote their full integration into society.

-Article 3 says that countries will "undertake to" adopt legislation and other measures to eliminate discrimation by both governments and private entities and eliminate architectural, transportation, and communication access barriers.
+Article 3 says that countries will "undertake to" adopt legislation and other measures to eliminate discrimination by both governments and private entities and eliminate architectural, transportation, and communication access barriers.
 Article 3 also says that countries will work on:

 * Preventing preventable disabilities
 * Treatment